This post may contain affiliate links. Learn what that means for me and for you.

 How to Avoid Pickpockets

-Now that you know how pickpockets operate, here are some essential tips for avoiding and outsmarting pickpockets:
+Now that you know the most common ways that pickpockets operate, here are some essential tips for avoiding and outsmarting pickpockets while traveling.

 1. Always be aware of where your belongings are.